 “Yes, I did, and it’s 16K resolution.”

-“Good, clip any bits not germane and email copies to John, Veronica, and Millicent.
+“Good.
+Clip any bits not germane and email copies to John, Veronica, and Millicent.
 There’s a thumb drive coming in a few minutes with Precinct 7 surveillance footage; I’ll need you to review and prepare a summary video,” Anne said.

 Time to Worry

-Imer Bisha paced back and forth in the Chicago Digital Consultants secure conference room, waiting impatiently for Rinor Pashtina’s call.
-He was starting to get on Lendina’s nerves, irritated by his constant sitting and exiting his chair.
+Imer Bisha paced back and forth in the Chicago Cyber Engineering secure conference room, waiting impatiently for Rinor Pashtina’s call.
+He was getting on Lendina’s nerves, irritated by his constant sitting and exiting his chair.

 “What’s taking so long?”
 Bisha said.
 “We got word from the get-away vehicle that Rinor was in the Precinct Lobby just after Captain Baggs brought the Angel bitch in.”

-Dr. Morton stared at Yilka, both exchanging a knowing glance that maybe things are not going according to the plan.
+Dr. Morton stared at Yilka, exchanging a knowing glance that maybe things were not going according to plan.
 Finally, Imer’s phone rang.

 “Boss, ess Rinor here.
 No luck on stab Angel beetch.
 Captain Lyle’s boy kicks me out before I get to Angel.
 Beeg mob outside.
 Everything crazy.
 Building in lockout.
 Can no get back in.”